Paroca72/nester/README.md

-## nester
+# nester

-Flutter library to automatically convert a list of widgets in a nested group.
+Flutter library to automatically convert a list of widgets in a nested group of widget.
 This is just different way to view the code "in list" instead the default "nested" widgets pattern.

 ## Features